SimformSolutionsPvtLtd/ARKit-Prototype/README.md

 # ARKit

-After Apple’s introduction of ARKit, we have been consistently working behind to create various AR experiences levraging the power of ARKit, RealityKit & SceneKit.
-Our goal is to improve the utility of mobile using AR experiences.
+Since the introduction of ARKit by Apple, we have been dedicated to creating various augmented reality (AR) experiences leveraging ARKit, RealityKit, and SceneKit.
+Our primary goal is to enhance the utility of mobile devices through innovative AR experiences.

+## ARKit Features:
-ARKit supports various features from which some of them are listed below :-
+ARKit supports a range of features, including:
-* Tracking and Visualizing Planes
+* Tracking and visualizing planes
 * Tracking and altering images
-* Detecting Images in an AR Experience
+* Detecting images in an AR experience
 * Scanning and detecting 3D objects
 * Capturing Body Motion in 3D
 * Tracking and Visualizing Faces
 * Tracking Geographic Locations in AR
-* Screen Annotations for Objects in an AR Experience and many others
+* Screen Annotations for Objects in an AR Experience
+* Many other advanced capabilities

+## Demonstration Features:
-In which this demo includes most of the features using ARKit like:
+This demo showcases most of these ARKit features, including:
 * Creating Geo-localized AR experiences on ARWorldMap
 * Detecting objects and images
 * Marking specific objects and create 3D renders in point cloud